sontek/sontek_net/sontek-frontend/posts/2022/learning_spanish.md

 I need to know which version of a word is being used so I can count it properly.

 ### Regular Expressions are always the answer
-I couldn't figure out what the word was without it being in a complete sentence, but subtitles are fragments.
-They are split up into timings for displaying on the screen but they don't include entire sentences.
+I could not figure out what the word was without it being in a complete sentence, but subtitles are fragments.
+They are split up into timings for displaying on the screen but they do not include entire sentences.
 For example, it might look like this:

 ```
 23